The Hope Institute

 Contact us for more information on this workshop

-We have developed an evidence-based group intervention to instill hope in youth using paraprofessional “hope providers”.
+We have developed an evidence-based group intervention to instill hope in youth via therapists or paraprofessional “hope providers”.

 The workshop is designed to foster the four cardinal elements of hope: attachment, survival/coping, mastery, and spirituality.